mrudulpatil18/compareBellmanFord_FloydWarshall/README.md

 ## Runtime Measurement

-The code measures the runtime of both algorithms on sparse and dense graphs with varying number of vertices (100, 200, and 400).
+The code measures the runtime of both algorithms on sparse and dense graphs with varying number of vertices [100, 200, 500, 1000, 1500, 2000].
 It uses the time module to measure the runtime of each algorithm and stores the measured times in separate lists (bf_times_sparse, fw_times_sparse, bf_times_dense, and fw_times_dense) for further analysis.

 ## Results Visualization